Guidance

 • Standard applications no later than the second working day after collection (48 hours)

-If the UK secure delivery provider cannot deliver the customer’s items, they will text or email the customer telling them how to rearrange their delivery.
+If Royal Mail tracked delivery (24 or 48 hour service) cannot deliver the customer’s items, they will text the customer to tell them they will attempt redelivery the following day or give information about alternative delivery options.
 When a customer contacts them, the supplier will offer:

 • re-delivery to the address on the envelope

-This section tells HM Passport Office staff how our delivery partners deliver customer’s documents and passports to addresses overseas.
+This section tells HM Passport Office staff how our delivery partners deliver customer’s documents and passports to international addresses.

-HM Passport Office uses our overseas secure delivery partner DHL to deliver customer’s new passports and documents to customers and Local Service offices, overseas.
+HM Passport Office uses our international secure delivery partner DHL to deliver customer’s new passports and documents to international customers and Local Service offices.
 They also deliver any applications and documents between Local Service posts and Immigration Enforcement International (IEI).

 • collecting documents from APCs (Application Processing Centres)